garysweaver/irie/README.md

 #### Primary Keys

 Supports composite primary keys.
-If `@model_class.primary_key.is_a?(Array)`, show/edit/update/destroy will use your two or more request params for the ids that make up the composite.
+If `resource_class.primary_key.is_a?(Array)`, show/edit/update/destroy will use your two or more request params for the ids that make up the composite.

 #### Exception Handling